Food Security Resource Network

 If you are over 65, disabled, require assistance with grocery shopping and/or preparing meals, are on Medicaid/Medicare, have a health insurance plan that offers a paid meal benefit, or meet other requirements, you might qualify to receive home delivered meals.
 Self-pay options are also available.

-• No Cost Meals: Community Servings provides free home delivered meals to clients at a critical stage of a life-threatening illness.
+• Community Servings provides free home delivered meals to clients at a critical stage of a life-threatening illness.
 Weekly meals typically include 5 entrees, 4 salads, 4 soups, yogurt, fresh fruit, desserts, and a quart of milk.
 Meals are provided for the client and family members, including a caregiver (parent/spouse) and children under age 18.

 Your doctor, nurse practitioner, or other healthcare professional needs to complete the certification form included with the application to determine your eligibility.